1. Config Options

 and allowedCipherSuites

 contain the default ciphersuite and the allowed ciphersuites that clients should be using.
-The numerical values should correspond to the indices (starting at 1) specified here https://messaginglayersecurity.rocks/mls-protocol/draft-ietf-mls-protocol.html#table-5
+The numerical values should correspond to the indices (starting at 1) specified here.

-If this feature is disabled then clients will use the Proteus protocol with this backend.
+If the MLS feature is disabled then clients will use the Proteus protocol with this backend.

 The default configuration that applies to all teams that didn’t explicitly change their feature configuration can be given in galley’s featureFlags